 Sounds simple right?
 Let’s dive briefly in each of these stages just to get a glimpse of what you need to figure out from this article:

 Top of the funnel (TOFU) – this is the stage where your leads are desperately looking for a solution to their problems.
-They are in need of ideas and resources that in return would help them to find a solution to their problems.
+They need ideas and resources that in return would help them to find a solution to their problems.
 In the TOFU stage, you need to know how to attract relevant people to your sales channels.
-Here, you have to help your prospects enough so you can transfer them from unfamiliar interest to a conversion.
+Here, you have to help your prospects enough so you can transfer them from unfamiliar interest to conversion.

 Middle of the funnel (MOFU) – in this stage, the leads are taking action towards expressing their interest in your business.
 This is where you find out the person or the company’s level of lead qualification.
 You can learn a lot more about a prospect’s motivation in this stage.
 That’s why you need to share a lot of content and resources here to help the prospect take a purchasing decision.